Transparency First

 marriott_amex_ascending

 Amex applies tier-ordering restrictions to its Marriott Bonvoy lineup.
-Brilliant is the premium tier, so opening it first blocks the Bevy bonus.
+Brilliant is the premium tier, so opening it first appears to block the Bevy bonus.
 This prevents customers from cherry-picking the top card and then collecting lower-tier bonuses.

 If you want bonuses on both Amex Marriott consumer cards, apply for Bevy first, then Brilliant.
 The Marriott Business card is independent and can be applied for in any order.